sandricarra/OPERATING-SYSTEMS/README.md

   ```
 - Example:
   ```
-  football sr_silva 110 that game for the league was very strange snacks mario 99 does anyone know where to buy cheap bifanas?
+  soccer sr_silva 110 that league game was really weird mario 99 snacks does anyone know where to buy cheap bifanas?
   ```

 ## Final Considerations